edwardlavender/red_rocks_westcoms/README.md

-This repository contains methods, written in `R` and organised as an `R Project`, for the exploration of hydrodynamic conditions in the Red Rocks and Longay Marine Protected Area (MPA).
+This repository contains methods, written in `R` and organised as an `R Project`, for the exploration of hydrodynamic conditions in the Red Rocks and Longay Marine Protected Area (MPA) and around survey stations where flapper skate (*Dipturus intermedius*) have been documented.
 These methods support Dodd et al. (in press).
+First report of an egg nursery for the Critically Endangered flapper skate *Dipturus intermedius* (Rajiformes: Rajidae).
+Aquat.
+Conserv.

-Hydrodynamic conditions within the MPA were explored using the West Scotland Coastal Ocean Modelling System (WeStCOMS) (Aleynik et al., 2016).
+Hydrodynamic conditions across the MPA at large and in locations where eggs were found specifically were explored using the West Scotland Coastal Ocean Modelling System (WeStCOMS) (Aleynik et al., 2016).
 This modelling system resolves hourly hydrodynamic conditions across an unstructured, triangular mesh that is organised into 11 vertically spaced, terrain-following Sigma layers (the 1st layer lies at the surface, the 10th layer lies at the seabed and 11th layer lies below the seabed).
 Scalar variables, such as temperature, are resolved at mesh nodes, while vector variables, including current velocity vectors, are resolved at mesh centroids (elements).
-In this study, model predictions from a one-year period from 1st March 2016–28th February 2017 inclusive were used to analyse hydrodynamic conditions via the fvcom.tbx R package (Lavender, 2020).
-Two analyses were implemented:
+In this study, model predictions from a one-year period were used to analyse hydrodynamic conditions via the fvcom.tbx R package (Lavender, 2020).

+For the MPA at large, two analyses were implemented:

-1)  **Current speed.** The maximum current speed predicted for the area was calculated from hourly current velocity vector predictions for the deepest elements (approximately 5–20 m above the seabed, depending on location) over the analysed period.
+1)  **Current speed.** The mean current speed and the range predicted for the area were calculated from hourly current velocity vector predictions for the deepest elements (approximately 5–20 m above the seabed, depending on location) over the analysed period.
 2)  **Temperatures.** Spatiotemporal variation in bottom temperatures was explored using hourly temperature predictions for the 10th Sigma layer over the analysed period.
-The annual average bottom temperature and the interquartile range/standard deviation across the area were calculated from these predictions, alongside monthly averages and interquartile ranges/standard deviations.
-Time series plots and mapping were used to visualise spatiotemporal variation.
+Time series plot were used to visualise annual temperature trends and their relationship with depth.

+For the WeStCOMS elements/nodes nearest to the stations in which eggs were located, near-bottom current speeds and temperature trends were examined in the same way in relation to conditions across the MPA at large.

 ## Structure

 1.  **`data-raw/`** contains ‘raw’ data for the project:
+      - `eggs/` contains egg survey data; namely:
+          - `RR&L - locations where eggs were found and depth.xlsx`,
+            sourced from Jane Dodd;
       - `spatial/` contains spatial data; namely:
           - `coast/` contains coastline data for the region, sourced from the [Database of Global Administrative